ataberkakkan/next-lms/README.md

 - React Hook Form
 - Zod
 - Prisma ORM
+- Arcjet (Security & Rate Limiting)

 ## <a name="features">🚀 Features</a>

 👉 **Authentication**: Secure login with Better-Auth, using email-based flows and social providers.

+👉 **Arcjet Security**: Protects critical routes like authentication and payments from abuse using rate limiting and bot detection.

 👉 **Course Creation**: Instructors can create, edit, and publish rich course content including video, text, and images.